Swinburne Welcome Scholarship

-Swinburne Welcome Scholarships provide opportunities for holders of Bridging Visa ‘E’ (BVE’s) (subclass V050), Temporary Protection Visas (TPV) (subclass V785) and Safe Haven Enterprise Visas (SHEV) (subclass V790) to access Undergraduate, Certificate, Foundation/Unilink and Diploma/Advanced Diploma courses at Swinburne University.
+Swinburne Welcome Scholarships provide opportunities for holders of Bridging Visa ‘E’ (BVE’s) (subclass V050), Temporary Protection Visas (TPV) (subclass V785) and Safe Haven Enterprise Visas (SHEV) (subclass V790) to access a variety of courses at Swinburne University.

 Eligibility / selection criteria

-- have submitted a course application through VTAC or directly to Swinburne
+- submit a course application through VTAC or directly to Swinburne

-- submit a personal statement (300 words) on your involvement in the community, and how you intend to contribute to your community and society in the future.
+- A personal statement (300 words) that details your involvement in the community*, and how you intend to contribute to your community and society in the future.
 This might include any volunteer work, and any demonstration of leadership potential you have accomplished in any setting including:

 - any member group of the Refugee Council of Australia